drawbuildplay/blog/content/blog/laundry-room-makeover.md

 _I will post later on what we did in what was supposed to be the downstairs laundry._

-Here is what the washer and dryer room looked like before the makeover:
+Here is what the laundry room looked like before the remodel:

 {{<imgproc "/uploads/laundry_room_before.png" Resize "600x" >}}Laundry Room Before the Makeover{{</imgproc>}}